Kernix13/javascript-cheat-sheet/function-examples.md

 <br />

-use the rest parameter w\ Fx parms:
+use the rest parameter with function parameters:
 ```js
 function howMany(...args) {
   return "You have passed " + args.length + " arguments.";